simone-contorno/rt-assignment-3/README.md

     <li>Be driven by the user through the keyboard (the list of commands is printed on the console).</li>
 </ol>

-Look the pseudocode files for more details.<br>
+Look the pseudocode file for more details.<br>

 <a name="installation"></a>
 ### Installation and Execution